 Couple of things:

-Thirdly, doing it that was is extremely dangerous.
-Do not concatenate strings to build a SQL command.
+3) Never concatenate strings to build a SQL command.
 It leaves you wide open to accidental or deliberate SQL Injection attack which can destroy your entire database.
-Use Parametrized queries instead.
+Always use Parameterized queries instead.